Support for Faculty

 If you would like to schedule a visit, email the Writing Studio director at firstname.lastname@example.org with the following information: your name, course title and time, location of the class, number of students in class, and 1st and 2nd choices for scheduling a visit.
 Please wait for confirmation while we make every effort to accommodate your request.

-If you would like us to deliver one of our workshops in your classroom, please contact the Writing Program Assistant at Johanna.Saleska@cui.edu.
+We offer a workshop series in the Writing Studio during the Fall and Spring semester.
+Topics and dates are listed under Workshops on the left-side menu.
+If you would like us to deliver one of our workshops in your classroom, a request can be sent to Kristen Schmidt.
 The course instructor must be present for the workshop.
 We encourage instructors to discuss how the workshop directly applies to the students' assignments.

 Writing Studio Sessions